aurbano/aurbano.eu/_posts/wp/2008-06-16-custom-fonts-wp-plugin-3-sneak-peak.md

 *   Improved generation algorithms to speed up the process.
 *   Many other minor adjustments that improve small things in the plugin

-Visit the [plugin’s homepage][1] to get the current version
+Visit the [plugin\'s homepage][1] to get the current version

 I might have missed some features, so feel free to go on and try it whenever it is ready.
-If you want to be notified when it is finished, email me at ” alejandro at urbanoalvarez dot es ” or use my [contact form][4] with this as subject “subscribe:custom_fonts” and your email in the body.
-If any of those are missing you won’t go into the notifications list!
+If you want to be notified when it is finished, email me at \" alejandro at urbanoalvarez dot es \" or use my [contact form][4] with this as subject \"subscribe:custom_fonts\" and your email in the body.
+If any of those are missing you won\'t go into the notifications list!

  [4]: http://urbanoalvarez.es/blog/contact/